yepes0/learning_journal/_posts/2021-04-13-Learning-Git-with-Pat-the-Pro.md

+---
 layout: post
-title: "Today I Completed My First Problem from Exercism.io"
+title: Take-aways from speaking with Pat
+---

-# Welcome to my third entry
+# Welcome to my fourth entry

-**Hello world**, this is my second Jekyll blog post.
+**Hello world**, this is my thrid Jekyll blog post.

 I hope you like it!

-**Today's notes**
+**Today's notes on**
 I learned several tools to help me navigate the terminal and make commits:
 git add
 git branch -v